signalfx/splunk-otel-collector-chart/README.md

 # Splunk OpenTelemetry Collector for Kubernetes

 > :construction: This project is currently in **BETA**.
-Splunk **officially supports** this project.
-However, there may be breaking changes.
+Splunk **officially supports** this project; however, there may be breaking changes.
 >
 The Splunk OpenTelemetry Collector for Kubernetes is a [Helm](https://github.com/kubernetes/helm) chart for the [Splunk Distribution of OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector).
 This chart creates a Kubernetes DaemonSet along with other Kubernetes objects in a Kubernetes cluster and provides a unified way to receive, process and